fraunhoferfokus/dredger/Features.md

 For each API endpoint in the OpenAPI specification a basic stub handler code will be generated.
 The name of the handler is based on the _operationId_ of the API endpoint.
 The handler code includes general code for the observation and logging.
 It can be adapted by adding the required business logic.

-If an API endpoint contains a tag _builtin_ in your _tags_, then no handler code will be generated.
-The tag _builtin_ should especially be used for default API endpoints for the lifecycle functions, the default stylesheets or the default javascript files.
+If an API endpoint contains a tag _builtin_ in your _tags_, then no generic handler code will be generated.
+The tag _builtin_ should especially be used for default API endpoints for the lifecycle functions, the default stylesheets, the default javascript files and the _/index.html_ or _/content.html_ files.

 If an API endpoint contains a tag _page_ in your _tags_, then a [templ](https://templ.guide/) template will also be created.
 A templ template allows to write HTML pages mixed with go code and generate a go function, which can be used easily in your handlers.
 Further, a localizer and a language selector (_languages.templ_) is setup to translate strings using a [i18n library](github.com/nicksnyder/go-i18n/v2/i18n) for internationalization.